tchughesiv/aws-loft-2017-container-lab/labs/lab6/chapter6.md

 Now that we have deployed an application, you'll notice that when you clicked on the application and opened it up in a new window, it doesn't have a data connection.
 Let's add one.
 - In the upper left navigation pane in the web console, click `Home`.
 - On right hand navigation pane, click the `hello-world-apb` project.
 - Now you are back to the screen that has the URL to the application in the top right.
 Click that again.
-You'll notice that the database information all says `None`.
-It is all empty.
-Let's create a database server and bind to the hello-world-apb app.
+You'll notice that the database information all says `No database connected`.
+Let's create a database and then bind from the hello-world-apb app.
 - Return to the OpenShift web console.
 - In the upper navigation pane in the hello-world-apb project page, click `Add to Project`, select `Browse Catalog`.
 - Select the `PostgreSQL (APB)` database from the catalog.
+- Select the `Development` Plan, click next.
 - Select `hello-world-apb` project in the drop-down.
 - Do not enter a password, one will be generated for you.
 - Select PostgreSQL version of 9.5.